 - States that require state certification in addition to exam: 15

-- Great way to advance your career: Enter design competitions and get a Master of Landscape Architecture
+- Career Opportunities: Enter design competitions and get a Master of Landscape Architecture

 - Typical coursework in a landscape architecture degree program: Agriculture, ecology, site design, construction, urban and regional planning, and landscape architecture techniques